Skip to content

 The Longevity Framing Actually Changes Behavior

-I didn't expect this, but the way Hume frames the scores around long term aging rather than daily strain genuinely shifts how I read the data.
+I didn't expect this, but the way Hume frames the scores around long term aging rather than daily strain shifts how I read the data.
 Seeing a downward trend in Metabolic Momentum after a stretch of late nights hits differently than seeing a low Whoop recovery score.
 One feels like a today problem since it's seemingly more tied to training.
 The Momentum feels like a compounding problem affecting longevity.
 For my audience and my goals, the Hume framing has been the more motivating one for long term health, while the Whoop has been somewhat more useful for moderating training intensity.

 Why the Hume Band Fits the Perimenopausal Use Case